-Less than fifteen minutes from Waikiki, you will find Manoa Falls Trail.
-Here you can enjoy a short hike at the filming locations of Jurassic Park and the television show LOST that is highlighted by a massive waterfall.
+Less than fifteen minutes drive from Waikiki, you will find the stunning Manoa Falls Trail.
+Here you can enjoy a short hike at the filming locations of Jurassic Park and the television show LOST before reaching the massive waterfall.

 MANOA FALLS FILM LOCATION

 If you feel yourself looking around wondering why everything looks so familiar, don’t worry you aren’t going crazy.
 Some of the scenes from the original “Jurassic Park” were filmed along the hike.
 More recently the TV series “Lost” filmed many of its scenes in the lush rainforest environment.

 Manoa Falls is a relatively short hike of 1.6 miles return, taking about an hour or two for the out and back trail.
 If you stop to take in all of the plants and have a dip in the waterfall, this could be a little longer.
 It is moderately flat and although there is no paved path, the dirt path is quite well worn from the thousands of tourists visiting the waterfall every week.
 After rainy weather it can get a bit muddy but still manageable.

 Many people come unprepared for hiking on Oahu and that’s why there are so many rescues.
 Make sure you at least have the basics and you will be prepared for bad weather or any mishaps on the trail.
 A headlamp, rain jacket, and good hiking boots or shoes are the three main pieces of gear you need.

 What are my favorite pieces of hiking gear?